-- An alternative is to have a current State of Texas AEMT certification prior to enrolling in the Paramedic course. - Must provide a High School Transcript or GED certificate (required for college admission, and the EMS program also needs a copy for your student file). - Must create a Castle Branch account and upload all documentation.
+- An alternative is to have a current State of Texas AEMT certification prior to enrolling in the Paramedic course.
+Students must provide the EMS Program Director a copy of their current AEMT certification, a college transcript and/or other supporting documents to review for proper program placement. - Must provide a High School Transcript or GED certificate (required for college admission, and the EMS program also needs a copy for your student file). - Must create a Castle Branch account and upload all documentation.
 Instructions for creating the Castle Branch account are provided after program application.
-The following information must be uploaded into the Castle Branch account once completed: - Must provide documentation showing proof of required immunizations or current titer levels. - Proof of Hepatitis B vaccination series or have started the Hepatitis B series - Tetanus, Diphtheria & Pertussis (Tdap) adult dose within the last ten years - MMR (measles, mumps, rubella) - Varicella (or history of chickenpox) - Flu vaccine (current season) - Must provide documentation of annual TB skin test (positive results will require followup). - Must provide copy of current CPR certification by the American Heart Association (AHA) in Basic Life Support (BLS) or American Red Cross Professional Rescuer CPR.
+The following information must be uploaded into the Castle Branch account once completed: - \circ $\,$ Must provide documentation showing proof of required immunizations or current titer levels. - Proof of Hepatitis B vaccination series or have started the Hepatitis B series - Tetanus, Diphtheria & Pertussis (Tdap) adult dose within the last 10 years - MMR (measles, mumps, rubella) - Varicella (or history of chickenpox) - Flu vaccine (current season) - Must provide documentation of annual TB skin test (positive results will require follow-up). - Must provide copy of current CPR certification by the American Heart Association (AHA) in Basic Life Support (BLS) or American Red Cross Professional Rescuer CPR.
 NO OTHER CPR CARDS WILL BE ACCEPTED. - WCJC offers AHA BLS CPR classes through our Continuing Education Program.
 Please contact the CE department for additional information. - A current 10-panel drug screen (arranged through Castle Branch).
-The drug screen is valid for one year from the date of the test.
+The drug screen is valid for one (1) year from the date of the test.
 If the test is over one year, a new test will be required.
 Random drug tests may also be required.
 Failure to provide test results may lead to dismissal from the program. - An entrance physical is required for the program.
 The form will be included in the registration packet issued to the student by the program. - Must complete a health data form.
 The form will be included in the registration packet issued to the student by the program. - A full background check is required through Castle Branch.
 The form will be included in the registration packet issued to the student by the program. - Clinical facilities/field agencies require a current criminal background check to be completed prior to allowing student participation in clinical training at their facilities.